MrToph/cmichelio/src/pages/cpp-guide-for-eos-development-iterators-lambda-expressions/index.md

 It helps to understand what happens behind the scenes when using lambdas:

 > It turns out that the way lambdas are implemented is by creating a small class; this class overloads the operator(), so that it acts just like a function.
 A lambda function is an instance of this class; when the class is constructed, any variables in the surrounding environment are passed into the constructor of the lambda function class and saved as member variables.
 This is, in fact, quite a bit like the idea of a functor that is already possible.
-The benefit of C++11 is that doing this becomes almost trivially easy--so you can use it all the time, rather than only in very rare circumstances where writing a whole new class makes sense. @cpplambdas
+The benefit of C++11 is that doing this becomes almost trivially easy--so you can use it all the time, rather than only in very rare circumstances where writing a whole new class makes sense.
+[CProgramming Lambda Functions](https://www.cprogramming.com/c++11/c++11-lambda-closures.html)

 Lambda functions are heavily used in EOS smart contracts as they provide a really convenient way to modify data in a short amount of code.
 There are more functions in the standard library that work in a similar way to what we have already seen with `sort, transform, remove_if` and `find_if`.
-They are all exported through the `<algorithm>` header. @cppalgorithm
+They are all exported through the `<algorithm>` header.

 [![Learn EOS Development Signup](https://cmichel.io/images/learneos_subscribe.png)](https://learneos.one#modal)